Self-Sabotage

 Ovid’s laments from a couple millenniums ago were recently echoed by a young poster on Reddit, “I feel like I can accomplish anything but then soon after I get demotivated and go back to my same useless routines.
 Then I feel incapable of accomplishing my goals.”

 A blatant act of self-harm is cutting—the harming of flesh with a razor or knife.
-Mathew K. Nock, a Director of Psychology at Harvard University, thoroughly explored non-suicidal self-injury (NSSI).
+Matthew K. Nock, a Director of Psychology at Harvard University, thoroughly explored non-suicidal self-injury (NSSI).
 He presented some of his findings in a 2009 article aptly titled: Why Do People Hurt Themselves?
 Nock discovered a connection between NSSI behaviors and ineffective affect regulation.
 He found that self-injury was associated with high emotional reactivity and without proficient ability to mediate; self-cutters lacked skills to tolerate discomfort and competence for clear communication (Nock, 2009).

 The pain of cutting distracts from intense psychological pain while simultaneously calling for help, “I hurt; I need help.”